 By the way, these icons do not have an official name.
 It’s just a made-up name so we can have something to refer to and better explain how elemental reaction works.

 I have tested what each elemental reactions do and how the damage is calculated.
 This way, you can have a better grasp of which element you should be focusing on when trying to build a team around your main DPS character.

-I will explain what each does in great detail but here’s an overview:
+I will explain what each does in great detail.
+For now, here’s an Elemental Reaction Chart: